Supporting Crisis Stabilization for Youth and Young Adults during Reentry

 • Cross-system coordination: Effective support requires strong collaboration between justice and crisis systems.

-• Equitable access: Young people need fair access to screenings and treatment in mental health and substance use.
+• Fair access: Young people need fair access to screenings and treatment in behavioral health and substance use.

-• Brain injury considerations: Traumatic brain injury (TBI) and intellectual/developmental disabilities can contribute to or co-occur with mental health issues.
+• Brain injury considerations: TBI and intellectual/developmental disabilities can contribute to or co-occur with behavioral health issues.
 Correctional facilities should screen for and rule out brain injuries.

 This resource underscores the importance of addressing the unique needs of this population to ensure successful reentry and prevent future crises.